Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/03-routes/03-routes-solution.md

 ### Challenge #1 Solution:
 ---
-In this module we'll discuss the solution to the previous challenge and add a few more routes for practice.
+In this module, we'll discuss the solution to the previous challenge and add a few more routes for practice.

 <hr />